NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 1. The battery.
 This is the `BATTERY` device in `quadparts_prebuilt`.
 You need to use the `-SMD` variant.
 3. A LP3985-series 2.5V regulator (see device `TPS73633-DBVT`.
 Don't use th 3.3V or 3V versions).

-Check the votage regulator datasheet (in `Datasheets`) for guidance about what kind of capacitors to connect to the regulator and how.
+Check the voltage regulator datasheet (in `Datasheets`) for guidance about what kind of capacitors to connect to the regulator and how.
 Wire the enable line to `VBAT` and don't connect anything to `NC/FB`.

 You will also incorporate a power switch for the quadcopter.
 The switch will connect the `EN` pin of the voltage regulator to `VBAT` when it's turned 'on' and connect `EN` to `GND` when its turned 'off''.
 Use the `-SMD-EDGE` variant of `POWER-SWITCH-MFS201N-9-Z` for the switch.